Eva Potts

 Board Member

-Her connection with CBS and Mary Carmel’s Light began when her sister Mary was misdiagnosed with dementia.
-Rosemary researched the symptoms and found CBS — and the rest became history.
-She is honored to be a part of Mary Carmel’s Light, with the hope that this nonprofit will improve the lives of those affected by this residual effect of vision impairment.
+Ro is very excited and honored to be a part of Mary Carmel’s Light, with the hope that this nonprofit will improve the lives of those affected by this residual effect of their vision impairment.
+May the light shine on all!